Geocodio/docs/source.html.md

 city               |
 county             |
 state              |
-zip                | 5-digit zip code.
-Not returned for Canadian results. country            |
+zip                | 5-digit zip code for US addresses.
+The 3-character FSA is returned for Canadian results - the full postal code is not returned country            |
 formatted_street   | Fully formatted street, including all directionals, suffix/prefix but not house number